The Kings Gambit: Charousek - Burn (Cologne, 1898); The game is a Kieseritzky Gambit. White wins a nice game with the crushing move, 27.Re1

 He is threatening to do this by 4.Bc4 Bh4+ trading this Bishop for your defensive Knight on f3.
 After 5.Nxh4 Qxh4 you must play 6.Kf1 or 6.Ke2 and your King is stuck in the center.
 While this is playable it is not what every player dreams of when he chooses the King's Gambit.

 You can answer 4...Bh4+ with 5.g3 fxg3 6.O-O gxh2+ 7.Kh1.
 You castle anyway and get your Rook centralized for 3 pawns.
 Black's 7th rank pawn is actually providing cover for your otherwise open King.
 You've developed your whole Kingside and Black has only one piece in play.

-The Gianutio Countergambit is available to you as Black after White plays 3.Nf3 in the Accepted line.
+The Gianutio Countergambit is available to you as Black after White plays 3.Nf3 in the Accepted Line of the King's Gambit.
 This variation comes about after 3...f5, an undermining move against White's center.

 The most popular move for White is to accept the gambit with 4.exf5 which scores well.
 The other main alternative is 4.e5 which also has a good record.

 You will aim to get ...d5 in as quickly as possible while bringing your Knight to f6 and Bishop to d6.
 This will facilitate the short castle.
 Your d6-Bishop, d5-pawn and f4-pawn will give you control of useful squares in White's camp.